furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 Here the asterisk symbol points the changed components and bases since the last stable point.

 ###### Validating intergrity
-In order to validate the integratiy of Polylith workspace, run the following command:
+In order to validate the integratiy of the Polylith workspace, run the following command:

 ```sh
 poly check